 Students who have been dismissed or withdraw from law school and who apply for readmission are subject to all admission and academic policies in force at the time of the readmission application.
 If a student is readmitted, special terms and conditions may be set forth by the Academic Council.

 The applicant will be required to regularly attend class, complete assignments, attend academic support activities and take the final examination.
 If the applicant earns a ‘C+’ or better in the course, the applicant will be fully admitted to enroll the following semester (provided that transcripts and other documents are on file).
 No credit is earned for attending the course; however, the course requirement will be waived.
-Instead the student will be allowed to take a 3-unit elective.

 After successful completion of this Program, the student will be limited to part-time law study program during his/her first year.
 Upon achieving a cumulative grade point average of 2.30 after his/her first year, he/she may attend on a full-time basis.